Prototypes for Porsche's electric Macan have been spotted again, revealing a number of new design elements bound for the production model.

 Possible clay model for electric Porsche Macan

-One major advantage the electric Macan will have over much of the competition is an 800-volt electric system, meaning rapid charge times will be possible.
-Using a 350-kilowatt charge point, Porsche has hinted that 60 miles could be added in four minutes and close to 250 miles in less than 20 minutes.
-The automaker has also demonstrated 450-kw charging, where 60 miles could be added in just three minutes, but 450-kw charging is all but unknown in the U.S.
+One major advantage the electric Macan will have over much of the competition is an 800-volt electric architecture, meaning rapid charge times will be possible.
+Using a 350-kw charge point, Porsche has hinted that 60 miles could be added in four minutes and close to 250 miles in less than 20 minutes.
+The automaker has also demonstrated 450-kw charging, in which 60 miles could be added in just three minutes, but 450-kw charging is all but unknown in the U.S.

 Production of the electric Macan will take place at Porsche's plant in Leipzig, Germany, where the current gas-powered model is built.
 Note, Porsche updated the gas-powered Macan for the 2022 model year.
 It's actually the crossover's second update.
 The plan is to continue selling the gas-powered Macan alongside the electric newcomer for a few years as electric charging infrastructure is built up.
 Eventually, though, only the electric version will be on sale.

-We'll all need to get used to more models from the Porsche lineup going the electric route.
-The automaker last year said it estimates that by 2030 more than 80% of its sales will be EVs, with the remainder made up of the 911—which will be Porsche's last holdout for the internal-combustion engine.
+The entire Porsche lineup is going the electric route.
+The automaker last year said it estimates more than 80% of its sales will be EVs by 2030, with the remainder made up of the 911, which will be Porsche's last holdout for the internal-combustion engine.